The Stepford Husbands: Production

 The film first aired on CBS on May 14, 1996.
-It was filmed in North Carolina.
+It was filmed in Wilmington, North Carolina.

 It is the third sequel in a string of stories based on the original concept of the novel.
 The first sequel, Revenge of the Stepford Wives (1980), starred Don Johnson, Sharon Gless, and Julie Kavner and suggested a similar drug-induced compliance.
 The second sequel, The Stepford Children, (1987) starred Barbara Eden and hewed closer to the original.
 The third sequel basically reverses the roles, with the women being the oppressors.
 Louise Fletcher's role, in particular, recalls the role of Dale "Diz" Coba, the Men's Association president, in the original.

 The executive producer for the film is Edgar J. Scherick, who produced the first film.

 Reception

 The Hollywood Reporter said "it's hard to care since this is about as shabbily done as you can get with a good-and-scary, tried-and-true idea.
 Flat and dull, without passion, a sort of Stepford script."

+Variety wrote "Husbands offers a decent diversion, and the familiar faces of Mills and Ontkean are nice to see, but script by Ken and Jim Wheat doesn't deliver thrills — just standard telepic stuff — not all that interesting or compelling."